TsailabBioinformatics/RNA-Seq/README.md

 ### explanation of the demo.sh:

-1. copy the genome fasta and annotatino gff3 file to the data folder
+1. copy the genome fasta and annotatino gff3 file to the current folder

 ```bash
 cp /work/cjtlab/Database/Egrandis/v2.0/annotation/Egrandis_297_v2.0.gene_exons.gff3 .